erikw/restic-automatic-backup-scheduler/README.md

 Nevertheless the project should work out of the box, be minimal but still open the doors for configuration and extensions by users.

+To use a different storage backend than B2, you should only need to tweak a few settings variables in the backup profile as well as some restic arguments inside `restic_backup.sh`.

 ## Notes
 * Tip: Navigate this document easily from the Section icon in the top left corner.
    ![README Sections](img/readme_sections.png)